MindBlowingNoob/Learn-React/introduction-to-react.md

 </html>
 ```

 As you can see the lists are all in one line.
 Therefore, we should format the list the way we want, before we inject it to JSX.
 In order to format the list, we should modify the array before we will inject it to JSX.
 We can modify the array using _map_.
 As a react developer you should have a very good understanding of functional programming(map, filter, reduce, find, some, every).
-If you don't have good understanding of functional programming, check out day 1.

 ```js
 const techs = ['HTML', 'CSS', 'JavaScript']